 Part (c): Setting up, but not evaluating, an integral expression for the volume of a solid with square cross-sections

 In this part, region R is the base of a solid.
 For this solid, each cross-section perpendicular to the x-axis is a square.
-The side length of each square is equal to the distance between the two curves, which is f(x) - g(x).
+On the flip side, the side length of each square is equal to the distance between the two curves, which is f(x) - g(x).
 The area of each square is therefore [f(x) - g(x)]².

 To find the volume of the solid, we integrate the area of the squares over the interval from x = 0 to x = 1.032: